ivansherbs/insights.ivansherbs.com/content/en/vaginal-yeast-infection-home-remedies/vaginal-yeast-infection-home-remedies.md

 The vagina is a self-cleaning system.
 Don't douche it.

-A popular [Slideshare on women's hygiene](https://www.slideshare.net/doctortvrao/vaginal-hygienewhat-every-women-should-know#22) confirms this:
+The [Office of Women's Health](https://www.womenshealth.gov/a-z-topics/douching) has a page confirming this:

 ![douching-vaginal-yeast-infections](/Volumes/GoogleDrive/My Drive/1_Site Development/0_Articles/yeast-infection-home-remedies/images/douching-vaginal-yeast-infections.png)

 So don't use scented hygiene products that change the balance of bacteria.

 That means don't use scented soaps, tampons, sprays, pads, etc.